The Tempest (1998 film)

 The Tempest is a 1998 American drama television film directed by Jack Bender.
 It is a modernized adaptation of the William Shakespeare play The Tempest set in Mississippi during the American Civil War starring Peter Fonda as Gideon Prosper, a character based on Shakespeare's Prospero.

 Plot

-Gideon Prosper, a Southern enslaver, is forced off his plantation by his younger brother Anthony before the American Civil War's outbreak.
-Surviving in the Mississippi bayou, Prosper uses magic that he learned from one of the people he enslaved to protect his teenage daughter and to assist the Union.
+Gideon Prosper, a Southern slaveowner, is forced off his plantation by his younger brother Anthony before the American Civil War's outbreak.
+Surviving in the Mississippi bayou, Prosper uses magic that he learned from one of his slaves to protect his teenage daughter and to assist the Union.